Samoset & Abel Elementary Schools

 Pancake Mix and Syrup

-As part of its partnership with Samoset, Harvest frequently provides financial donations for teachers to purchase needed classroom and student supplies.
-Harvest also funds the school's spring Scholastic book fair and provides volunteers to serve the kids while they "shop" at the fair.
+As part of its partnership with our partner schools, Harvest frequently provides financial donations for teachers to purchase needed classroom and student supplies.
+Harvest also funds one of the school's book fair and provides volunteers to serve the kids while they "shop" at the fair.

 In the words of one of our Samoset ministry volunteer leaders: "Thank you again for your willingness to help with this very important project that gets books into the hands and homes of our Samoset community children.
 Their faces tell the story of their joy when they get to choose an age-appropriate book of their very own!
 Priceless!!"